 Instructions

-- Grease a cupcake tin with sunflower oil.
+- Grease a 12-cup muffin tin with a little sunflower oil.

 Notes